AdobeXD/plugin-samples/reference/ui/panels/update.md

-# Updating a Panel
+# Panel update() callback

+The `update()` function is an _optional_ lifecycle method in [panel objects](../../structure/handlers.md#panel).
+XD calls `update()` whenever your panel UI content should be refreshed:
-The `update` function is one of the optional lifecycle method for panels.
-This function will run when the user either changes the selection or modifies a node within the current selection.
-A mutation can be anything, including moves, resizes, etc.
+* When the user changes the selection
+* When the user modifies a node within the current selection.
+This can include actions such as move, resize, changing fill color, etc.
+* When your panel is reopened after having been closed

-The `update` function receives `selection` and `root` arguments:
+The `update` function receives [`selection` and `root` arguments](../../structure/handlers.md#contextual-arguments):

 ```js
 function update(selection, root) {